sportdb/sport.db/alphabets/benchmark/README.md

 ```

 Note: The normalization form decomposed (`:nfd`) uses separate codepoints for graphemes (such as accent or diacritics marks)
 in contrast to the normalization form composed (`:nfc`), that is, the default.
-Once the unicode characters are decomposed you can delete all accent or diacritics marks using the unicode regex property (`\p`) for the mark (`M`) category.
-Unfortunately, the normalization
+Once the unicode characters are decomposed you can delete all accent or diacritics marks using the unicode regex property (`\p`) for the mark (`M`) category, that is, `\p{M}`.
-will NOT work for ligatures such as `Æ æ ß` and others.
+Unfortunately, the normalization will NOT work for ligatures such as `Æ æ ß` and others.

 For more about Ruby and Unicode, see the great Ruby ♡ Unicode series by Jan Lelis at the Idiosyncratic Ruby website: